Freely-Given-org/ESFM/ESFMspec.md

 Words in headings, introductions and footnotes, etc. can all contain these line numbers.

+If a translation is edited, it's recommended that new line numbers are created (and new rows added to the end of the TSV table.)
+The now-unused word rows can be marked as deprecated.
+Once the translation is published, the deprecated rows can be deleted and all the words renumbered, but we're not recommending that that happen during normal editing.

 # Why have word numbers?

 Initially we were planning to add information into USFM files.
-Here are three words ("we have heard") from an unfoldingWord English translation that are aligned/tagged to a single word ("ἀκηκόαμεν") in the Greek New Testament:
+Here are three words ("we have heard") from an unfoldingWord English translation that are aligned/tagged to a single word ("ἀκηκόαμεν") in the unfoldingWord Greek New Testament:

 ```
 \zaln-s |x-strong="G01910" x-lemma="ἀκούω" x-morph="Gr,V,IEA1,,P," x-occurrence="1" x-occurrences="1" x-content="ἀκηκόαμεν"\*\w we|x-occurrence="1" x-occurrences="3"\w*